 Get Started

-Myths and Facts for Hair Loss
+Myths and Facts About Hair Loss They Don’t Tell You!

-Myth 1: Frequent Shampooing Causes Hair Loss
+Myth 1: Frequent Shampooing Leads to Hair Loss

-Myth 2: Wearing Hats Causes Baldness
+Myth 2: Wearing Hats Lead to Baldness

 Myth 3: Only Men Experience Hair Loss